Alexa Ilacad: 2017–2020: Loveteam breakup and her solo career

-2021–present: new projects, new music, PBB, and KDLex
+2021–present: New projects, PBB, and KDLex

 In 2021, she was cast as Hannah Salcedo in the Kapamilya Channel drama series Init Sa Magdamag, where she was paired with Gab Lagman.
 She also released a Frank Pole remix and Acoustic version of her 2020 single Love at First Sight and another single entitled Stay Right Here which she promoted on It's Showtime's segment Hide and Sing as TagoKanta #1, where AC Bonifacio successfully guessed her as the episode's celebrity singer.

 She also starred in another Maalaala Mo Kaya episode Libro with Kira Balinger and Yves Flores.

 In the same year, she joined Pinoy Big Brother: Kumunity Season 10, the tenth overall season of Pinoy Big Brother, as part of the first batch of housemates in the Celebrity Edition, having been evicted on Day 71 alongside fellow housemate KD Estrada.
 Her time inside the Bahay ni Kuya resulted in a discussion on body dysmorphia, after an altercation between her and fellow housemate and Init Sa Magdamag co-star Albie Casiño, a conflict that occurred with fellow housemates livestreamer Eian Rances and comedian Brenda Mage, and her eventual closeness with KD Estrada that grew as they consoled each other from their individual episodes inside the house.

 In 2022, after being evicted, she and Estrada began to appear on a number of shows and interviews together such as IWant ASAP, Kumunity: G sa Gabi with Robi Domingo, KAPAMILYA Journeys of Hope with Father Tito Caluag, PBB Kumu Big Arrival where they performed with musical icon Rico Blanco and ASAP Natin 'To as singers/performers.
 Ilacad was also chosen as the host of the online gameshow Quiz Mo Ko on the Kumu platform for the month of February—and eventually extended until March.

 ABS-CBN launched a project for the victims of typhoon Odette—100 days of various fundraising activities starting from the 10-day By Request benefit concert.
 KDLex, Estrada and Ilacad's love team partnership were part of the first lineup of artists to perform.
 During their session, they reached over 100,000 live viewers.